John Rowe

 In her school days, in the early 1900s, she won a Norfolk-wide writing competition on nature and wildlife.

-Two days before Michaelmas, on the 27th September, 1920, there was a farm sale held at Hill Farm and tenant John Rowe retired from farming.
+Two days before Michaelmas, on the 27th of September, 1920, there was a farm sale held at Hill Farm and tenant John Rowe retired from farming.
 He was about 68 and moved to Highfield Cottage in Church Road.
-The sale of his livestock, dead-stock and farm equipment are listed in a surviving auction booklet.
+The sale of his livestock, dead stock and farm equipment are listed in a surviving auction booklet.
 What makes this document special is the achieved sales prices have been hand-written against every item.
 It’s interesting to note that, whilst Boulge Musketeer, was included in the auction catalogue, the stallion appears to have been withdrawn from the actual sale.
-Perhaps John Rowe changed his mind about disposing of his precious animal?
+Perhaps John Rowe changed his mind about disposing of his precious animal.

 Highfield is understood to have remained in the Rowe family until the late 1960s.